Rrilence/React-movies/README.md

 ## About the project.
 - The markup is implemented using the front-end framework Materialize (https://materializecss.com).
-- The markup is drawn dynamically using React componentsю
+- The markup is drawn dynamically using React components.
 - The movie data for this project is obtained from an open database www.omdbapi.com.
 Requesting data using FETCH API.

 ## Adaptive design